 Dried petal of Salem; Xylopia eathiopica (276g) was wet blended in a hammer mill.
 Wet blended melon (Citrullus lanatus 800g) in thick consistency was fried in already heated palm oil (1000ml).
-The melon was fried in a small ball shape until fairly brown.
-The fried melon was cut into smaller pieces.
+The Melon was fried in a small ball shape until fairly brown.
+The fried Melon was cut into smaller pieces.
 The blended Xylopia eathiopica was poured into the heated palm oil, it was stirred continuously and fried for about 30mins.
-The fried melon was added.
-Blended dry Capsicum frutescens; pepper (105g), boiled beef (250g), dried fish (120g), and cow skin (141g) with bouillon cubes (10g) and salt (20g) was poured into the mixture.
-Then stirred and add blended locus bean; Parkia biglobosa (430g).It was cooked for 25 minutes.
+The fried Melon was added.
+Blended dry Capsicum frutescens; Pepper (105g), boiled Beef (250g), dried Fish (120g), and Cow skin (141g) with bouillon cubes (10g) and salt (20g) was poured into the mixture.
+Then stirred and add blended Locus bean; Parkia biglobosa (430g).It was cooked for 25 minutes.

-7. Ubo soup
+7. Ubo Soup

-Mashed bark of Blighia sapida (Ackee apple 500g) was ground together with Gossypium barbadense; cotton seed (100g), Ocimum gratissimum; scent leaf (25g), Moringa oleifera; moringa leaf(25g), Curcuma longa; turmeric(100g), pepper(50g), and Allium sativum ;onion(50g), Piper nigrum; pepper (80g).
+Mashed bark of Blighia sapida (Ackee apple 500g) was ground together with Gossypium barbadense; Cotton seed (100g), Ocimum gratissimum; Scent leaf (25g), Moringa oleifera; moringa leaf(25g), Curcuma longa; Turmeric(100g), Pepper (50g), and Allium sativum ;onion(50g), Piper nigrum; pepper (80g).
 Ground ingredients were poured into palm oil (30ml).
 It was allowed to cook for 5 minutes.
 Dry fish (200g), boiled beef (250g) with stock water was added.
 Also salt (6g), Parkia biglobosa; locust bean (50g), water (500ml) and bouillon cubes (10g) were added and allowed to boil together for 15 minutes.

-8. Berekuta soup
+8. Berekuta Soup

-Mashed bark of Camwood; Baphia nitida (350g), Xylopia eathiopica, dried Salem petals (40g), Ocimum gratissimum; scentleaf (87g), and American basil; Ocimum bacilicum (20g) was blended with dry pepper; Capsicum frutescens(21g).
+Mashed bark of Camwood; Baphia nitida (350g), Xylopia eathiopica, dried Salem petals (40g), Ocimum gratissimum; scentleaf (87g), and American basil; Ocimum bacilicum (20g) was blended with dry Pepper; Capsicum frutescens(21g).
 The blended ingredients were poured into pot with a small quantity of palm oil (130ml) and cook for 20 minutes.
-The cow skin (100g), dried fish (100g), and beef (400g) with stock water were added with ground locus beans; Parkia biglobosa (250g) and onions ; Allium sativum(40g).
-Bouillon cubes (5g) and salt (5g) were also added.
+The Cow skin (100g), dried Fish (100g), and Beef (400g) with stock water were added with grounded Locus beans; Parkia biglobosa (250g) and Onions ; Allium sativum(40g), Bouillon cubes (5g) and salt (5g) were also added.
 It was covered and allowed to boil for 20 minutes.

-9. Igbagba soup
+9. Igbagba Soup

-Calabash nutmeg; Monodora myristica (100g) was heat burned and then remove from its shell.
-All other ingredients including dried Selim fruit; Xylopia eathiopica (75g), cocoplum; Chrysobalanus icaco (200g), Prekese; Tetrapleura tetraptera(100g), pepper; Capsicum frutescens(60g) and onion; Allium sativum(40g) were grinded together with about 400ml of water and allowed to boil for 10mins.
-Salt (15g) and bouillon cubes (10g) was added to taste.
-Fresh catfish was gently placed into the soup was allowed to cook for 5mins at low heat.
+Calabash nutmeg; Monodora myristica (100g) was heat burned and then removed from its shell.
+All other ingredients including dried Selim fruit; Xylopia eathiopica (75g), cocoplum; Chrysobalanus icaco (200g), Prekese; Tetrapleura tetraptera(100g), Pepper; Capsicum frutescens(60g) and Onion; Allium sativum(40g) were grinded together with about 400ml of water and allowed to boil for 10mins.
+Salt (15g) and bouillon cubes (10g) ware also added for taste.
+Fresh Catfish was gently placed into the soup was allowed to cook for 5mins at low heat.

-Soup sample Treatment
+Soup Sample Treatment

 After the soup preparation, the soups were cooled.
 Approximately 200g of the soup samples each were mixed and homogenized separately with the use of an electric blender.
 The soup samples were packed separately in airtight containers, coded and preserved in the freezer for chemical analysis.

-Determination of Anti-nutritional composition of postpartum soups
+Determination of Anti-nutritional Composition of Postpartum Soups

 The Follins-Dennis spectrophotometric method, as detailed by Pearson in 1976, was employed for the analysis of total tannis in the soup sample while total Phytate content was determined following the protocol outlined by Wheeler and Ferrel in 1971.
 Oxalate was determined using the method described by Day and Underwood (1986).
 Alkaloids, Saponins, Hydrocyanides and cyanogenic glycosides were determined using the gravimetric precipitation methods as outlined by Harbone (1973).

-Determination of carcinogens and toxic chemical compounds in the soups
+Determination of Carcinogens and Toxic Chemical Compounds in the Soups